niclan/SimpleBreak/README.md

 This is fast and easy enough that I can be bothered.

-The program has no options, but you can set two variables to controll
+The program has no options (only user interactions), but you can set two variables to controll it:
-it:

   export SBBATCH=0
      Run HandBrakeCLI in the foreground instead of as batch